Migrating legacy applications to cloud-native environments

 DevOps and containers: a match made in heaven … and hell

 Fundamentally, full observability and rapid root cause analysis is central to DevOps more generally, just as it is to containers.
 If root-cause solutions cannot be rapidly identified in production without damaging performance, uptime failures can occur, and potential cyber risks left unaddressed.
-This places customer happiness, business reputation and ultimately revenue at risk.
+This places customer happiness, business reputation, and ultimately revenue at risk.

 But, observability investment from the beginning will make the job of migration simpler.
 You will be prepared for outages, meaning that you can work as you go.
-Rather than having to strip your applications out of production, work on refactoring and then undertake lengthy tests, the entire process is streamlined, with faults fixed as they occur and far less time lost in migration.
-The same observability platforms can be used to aid in any re-coding that occurs, and make the process of further development that much simpler.
+Rather than having to strip your applications out of production, work on refactoring, and then undertake lengthy tests, the entire process is streamlined, with faults fixed as they occur and far less time lost in migration.
+The same observability platforms can be used to aid in any re-coding that occurs, and make the process of further development that much more straightforward.

 Cloud-Native Requires DevOps and Containers: Observability Platforms Give You Access to All Three

 Cloud-native is more than the cloud — it is about creating applications that are truly designed to take advantage of everything the cloud has to offer.
-That means scalability, flexibility and distributed speed.
+That means scalability, flexibility, and distributed speed.
 If this approach to application architecture is not coupled with a DevOps strategy, you are missing a piece of the puzzle.

 Not every legacy application really can make this transition.
 Your first job is to make sure that you aren’t wasting money.
-The amount of change that some applications require to really take advantage of cloud capabilities can be so large that you might as well start from scratch.
+The amount of change that some applications require to take advantage of cloud capabilities can be so large that you might as well start from scratch.

 DevOps and cloud-native, however, will only succeed if you can gain real-time visibility over your entire range of production deployments.
 Unfortunately, for all the benefits delivered by containers and microservices, they will make observing and monitoring your applications much harder.
 When it comes to the delicate task of migrating legacy applications to the new architecture, this spells disaster.

 Cloud-native faces an observability crisis.
 But, compile-time, observability platforms are the answer.
-Taken together, cloud-native, DevOps and observability platforms deliver to modernize your applications and development/operations capabilities.
+Taken together, cloud-native, DevOps, and observability platforms deliver to modernize your applications and development/operations capabilities.
 The future is here — make sure you grab it!